Win Naing Tun

-Win Naing Tun (ဝင်းနိုင်ထွန်း; born 3 May 2000) is a Burmese professional footballer who plays as a forward for Yangon City F.C. and the Myanmar national team.
+Win Naing Tun (ဝင်းနိုင်ထွန်း; born 3 May 2000) is a Burmese professional footballer who plays as a forward for Yangon City and the Myanmar national team.
 He is considered one of the most promising young players in Burmese football.

 Early life

 Win Naing Tun was born on 3 May 2000 in Saipyingyi Village, Depayin in Sagaing Region.
 He went to the Myanmar Football Academy.

 Club career

 Yadanarbon

 In 2017, Yadanarbon signed Win Naing Tun from the Myanmar Football Academy.
 He make his first professional career debut in a 5–2 win over Ayeyawady United on 15 January 2018.
 Win scored his first career goal in a 3–2 lost against Shan United on 10 June.
 In December, he received the best player award at the Thanh Niên Newspaper International U-21 Football Tournament held in Vietnam.
 He won the 'Player of the Month' award in January during the 2019 Myanmar National League.